 As the world of fashion and retail has evolved, so too has Mainetti.
 A company that started as a plastic garment hanger manufacturer co-founded by a skilled Italian racing car mechanic has today turned into a world leader in providing pioneering solutions that solve real retail problems.
 Mainetti is also leading the charge in minimizing its environmental impact while contributing to the communities in which it operates.
 It continually develops new technologies and processing methods to further its sustainability goals.

-Mainetti recently teamed up with UBQ™ Materials to create sustainable products using its climate-positive raw material.
+Mainetti recently teamed up with UBQ Materials to create sustainable products using its climate-positive raw material.
 The company “is proud to be driving meaningful change with this new, innovative offering,” says Mainetti’s CEO, Roberto Peruzzo.
 “UBQ’s best-in-class technology, paired with our global footprint as the leading retail solutions provider,” he said, “will allow us to help the fashion industry revolutionize sustainable practices and have a lasting impact on the planet.”

-Mainetti’s director of sustainability for the Far East was the first to discover what he called a “miracle material” that could drop easily into the company’s manufacturing processes while providing incredible climate-positive benefits.
+Mainetti’s Director of Sustainability for the Far East was the first to discover what he called a “miracle material” that could drop easily into the company’s manufacturing processes while providing incredible climate-positive benefits.

 Mainetti is the world’s largest provider of garment hangers and has 6,000 employees in 90 locations on six continents.
-As a processor of raw materials and then a reuser and recycler, Mainetti is continually searching for groundbreaking products that bring value to consumers and that offset the carbon footprint in polypropylene garment hangers production.
+As a processor of raw materials and then a reuser and recycler, Mainetti is continually searching for groundbreaking products that bring value to consumers and that offset the carbon footprint in polypropylene garment hanger production.
 Its sustainability efforts have seen the company’s total carbon footprint drop 22% since 2012, and it continues on a downward trajectory.

 Could UBQ’s innovative thermoplastic material be the ideal solution some at Mainetti believed it was?